Banks lead UK's FTSE higher after Japanese stimulus boost

 LONDON, Oct 31 Britain's top equity index surged on Friday, as unexpected monetary stimulus measures in Japan boosted appetite for stocks around the world.

-Banks such as Barclays and Royal Bank of Scotland led the way for the blue-chip FTSE 100 index in terms of percentage gains.
+Banks such as Barclays and Royal Bank of Scotland led the way on the blue-chip FTSE 100 index in terms of percentage gains.

-Barclays surged 8.2 percent as traders said new leverage ratio rules set out by the Bank of England for the UK's banks -- covering the minimum amount of capital they must hold relative to their exposure to loans that could fall in value -- had not proven as strict as some had expected.
+Barclays surged 7.2 percent as traders said that new leverage ratio rules set out by the Bank of England for the UK's banks - covering the minimum amount of capital they must hold relative to their exposure to loans that could fall in value - had not proven as harsh as some had expected.

 Banking sources had expected lenders to have to meet the new targets by 2017 but the Bank of England said they had until 2019 to meet them.

-"The new rules have come in less harsh than anticipated," said Beaufort Securities sales trader Basil Petrides.

-Royal Bank of Scotland, which is 80 percent owned by the British government after it had to be rescued during the financial crisis of 2007-2009, also advanced by 6.2 percent.
+Royal Bank of Scotland (RBS), which is 80-percent owned by the British government after it had to be rescued during the financial crisis of 2007-2009, also advanced by 6.4 percent.

 Even though RBS set aside 400 million pounds ($640.2 million) to cover potential fines for manipulating currency markets, traders chose to focus more on a rise in profits that beat market forecasts.